DavidHickman/tnris.org/content/markdown/geographic-information-office/gis-solutions-group/index.md

 - Prioritization of new imagery purchases
 - Progress updates from Google

-### Geospatial Data
+### Geographic Data

-- Authoritative Sources
+The DCS GIS Solutions Group discussions include distribution and access to geographic data.
+Current topics and issues include the following:

+- Authoritative Sources – geographic data produced by trusted and reliable sources that are documented and managed by a credible designated authoritative source (state or local agency).

-- Barriers to sharing
+- Barriers to sharing – understanding existing barriers and resolving the challenges of data sharing through collaboration.

-- Statewide Address/Parcel Data
-- Enterprise data storage and access
+- Statewide Address/Parcel Data – discussions center on the need for a statewide address and/or parcel dataset.
+The need is present but funding lacks.
+The DCS GIS Solutions Group is addressing the pros and cons of commercially licensed data vs. maintenance of a public domain dataset.

+- Enterprise data storage and access – a work in progress to determine the most cost-effective way to create an enterprise system that would allow storage and access to centrally stored geographic data ready to display in an OGC-compliant geographic information.

 ****